jacobjinkelly/slurm/README.md

   `start` and `stop` give the left and right endpoints for the values, and `num` gives the number of values to use.
 Additionally, `dtype` can be specified to `float` (default) or `int`.
 - `one_hot_sweep` can be specified instead of `values`.
-This argument can be used to sweep over a `key` consisting of all boolean values by turning on exactly one of them.
+This argument can be used to sweep over a `key` consisting of all boolean values by turning on exactly one of them at a time.
 For example, we may want to try `--batch_norm`, `--group_norm`, and `--layer_norm` individually.

 If the key points to a bool (`true` or `false`), then the arg will be set as `--arg` instead of `--arg [value]`